|Trail Features:||Panoramic Views|

 From the Sugarlands Visitor Center near Gatlinburg, drive 13.2 miles south along Newfound Gap Road to Clingmans Dome Road.
 Turn right onto Clingmans Dome Road and drive another 7 miles - all the way to the end of the road.
-As a result of its popularity the parking lot for the Clingmans Dome area is very large.
+Due to its popularity, the parking lot for the Clingmans Dome area is very large.
 To reach Silers Bald you'll be starting your hike from the Forney Ridge trailhead, located at the far end of the parking lot.

 From Cherokee, drive north on Newfound Gap Road for 20 miles to reach Clingmans Dome Road.

 To reach the Appalachian Trail, which eventually leads to Silers Bald, you'll begin this hike from the Forney Ridge Trailhead.
 From the parking lot, after traveling less than two-tenths of a mile from the parking lot a spur trail will branch off towards the right.
 Hikers should turn right onto this trail to proceed towards the Appalachian Trail.

-For the next half-mile the spur trail steadily climbs along a rocky and rugged pathway, before arriving at the Appalachian Trail junction.
+Over the next half-mile this spur trail climbs steadily along a rocky and rugged pathway, before arriving at the Appalachian Trail junction.
 Our climb was made a little more pleasant by several song birds that serenaded us as we hiked though a thick morning fog.

 Upon reaching the Appalachian Trail, turn left (towards the west) to continue towards Silers Bald.

 Along this same stretch we saw a fair amount of spring beauties that were just beginning to bloom during our mid-May hike.
 We also saw Trout-Lily, violets and white trillium as we continued down towards Double Spring Gap.
 Much of this portion of the Appalachian Trail also passes through an old-growth spruce-fir forest.

 At 2.6 miles you'll arrive at the Goshen Prong Trail, which branches off towards the right.
 Hikers should continue along the Appalachian Trail at this junction.